Habitats regulations assessment

 Recreation Mitigation Strategy

-To assist planning applicants to progress their applications and to ensure that there is a strategic approach to delivering mitigation for recreational impacts at North Meadow SAC the Local Authorities in the area and Natural England are working together to prepare a recreation mitigation strategy.
-This is not yet available.
+To assist planning applicants to progress their applications and to ensure that there is a strategic approach to delivering mitigation for recreational impacts at the North Meadow and Clattinger Farm SAC the Local Authorities in the area and Natural England have worked together to prepare a Recreation Mitigation Strategy for the Clattinger Farm and North Meadow SAC.

 Which applications are likely to impact on the North Meadow SAC?

-All planning applications (and prior approvals) for residential or holiday accommodation within the 8km ZoI, will be subject to Habitats Regulations consideration.
-This also includes –
+This is based on an analysis of visitors to the site.
+All planning applications (and prior approvals) for residential or holiday accommodation within 9.4km of North Meadow will be subject to Habitats Regulations consideration.
+This also includes

 The need to address Habitats Regulations issues for other types of development will be considered on a case by case basis.